westernint.com Listed by apt73 Ransomware Group

 Western International Group is a large private conglomerate based in Dubai that operates in the r...

-On July 6, 2026, the ransomware group apt73 added Western International Group to its leak site, confirming that internal files had been exfiltrated from the Dubai-based conglomerate during a ransomware attack.
+On July 6, 2026, the ransomware group apt73 added Western International Group to its leak site, claiming that internal files had been exfiltrated from the Dubai-based conglomerate during a ransomware attack.
 The company, which operates across multiple sectors, has not yet disclosed the exact number of people whose information may have been exposed, leaving customers, partners, and employees uncertain about what records now sit on the dark web.

 Public reporting indicates that Western International Group appears on the apt73 leak portal hosted on an onion domain.
 The listing states that attackers successfully exfiltrated internal files before deploying ransomware.
 No precise count of affected individuals has been released, and the specific types of data inside the stolen files remain unclear beyond the broad description of “internal files.”
 The incident follows the group’s typical pattern of publishing proof of compromise and threatening further data release if demands are not met.